Swapnilbhagawat/Bike-Sharing-Demand-Prediction/README.md

 from a city called Seoul.
 A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short-term basis for a price or free.

-We first decided to analyze and transform data for data analysis.
-We did EDA on dataset and then we decided perform experiment on ML algorithms and gate results from it, then we decided which model is best for dataset from results.
+First we get data from source and then transform data for data analysis.
+We did EDA on dataset and then we decided to build a different model and gate results from it, then we decided which model is best for dataset from results.

 # Conclusion:

-● Hour of the day holds most importance among all the features for prediction of dataset ● It is observed that highest number bike rentals count in Summer and Autumn Seasons and the lowest in Spring season.
+● Hour of the day holds most importance among all the features for prediction of dataset.

+● It is observed that highest number bike rentals count in Summer and Autumn Seasons and the lowest in Spring season.

-● We observed that the highest number of bike rentals on a clear day and the lowest on a snowy or rainy day
+● We observed that the highest number of bike rentals on a clear day and the lowest on a snowy or rainy day.

-● The top 5 important features of our dataset are: Season_winter, Temperature, Hour, Season_autumn, Humidity
+● The top 5 important features of our dataset are: Season_winter, Temperature, Hour, Season_autumn, Humidity.

-● Peoples don’t use rented bikes in no functioning day ● People tend to rent bikes when the temperature is between -5 to 25 degrees ● People tend to rent bikes when the visibility is between 300 to 1700 ● For all the above experiments we can conclude that gradient boosting and random forest regressor with using hyperparameters we got the best results.
+● Peoples don’t use rented bikes in no functioning day.

+● People tend to rent bikes when the temperature is between -5 to 25 degrees.

+● People tend to rent bikes when the visibility is between 300 to 1700 .

+● For all the above experiments we can conclude that gradient boosting and random forest regressor with using hyperparameters we got the best results.